DinoChiesa/devjam3-20170405/Labs/Core/06-Securing-APIs-with-OAuth-3-legged/README.md

 5. If you like, modify the token to be some other value, an invalid value.
 Click **Send** again.
 You should see a 401 response.

-6. If you started a Tracing session in Apigee Edge, you might want to flip back to that browser tab to examine the transactions.
+6. If earlier,you started a Tracing session in Apigee Edge for this API Proxy, you might want to flip back to that browser tab to examine the transactions.